python-can-define-radio/sdr-course/classroom_activities/061-Custom-Python-Print-Block.md

 Parameters:
 - Vector Source:
+  - Output Type: `float`
-  - Vector:
+  - Vector: `[2, 1.3, 3.0008888]`
+  - Tags: `[]`
 - Python Block:
   - <i>Follow the steps described in the previous exercise to edit the Python Block code.
 Copy the code given above.
-After saving and closig the editor, you'll see the Sleep_Seconds field.</i>
+After saving and closing the editor, you'll see the Sleep_Seconds field.</i>
   - Sleep_Seconds: `0.5`

-You'll see that when it runs, the window is empty.
-The print block only outputs in the built-in GNU Radio "terminal".
+You'll see that when the flowgraph runs, the window is empty.
+The print block only displays output in the built-in GNU Radio "terminal".
 Ask if you need help finding it.